trevordblack/OptixInOneWeekend/publishing/book.md

 # An Introduction to GPU RT with OptiX #

-## Book 1 ##

-### Readme ###
-- What this book is
-- Picture for end of Project 2
-- Who the book is for
-- Expected experience
-- Tools used in this book
-- Why does it start at Project2?
-- Basic Table of Contents
-- Repo folder organization
-- Contributing
-- Work left to finish
-- Acknowledgements

 ### Project 1: Cuda ###
 - Part 1: Gradient Color in Cuda